Balancing Fun and Support: Designing Meaningful STR Experiences

 Activity Ideas That Don’t Feel Like Homework

-Want to make STA/Respite a highlight instead of a chore?
+Want to make STR a highlight instead of a chore?
 Here are some easy wins:

 Low-key outings — a café visit, the local market, or just a sunny stroll.